One Death Every Three Minutes - And a Proven Fix Ready to Scale

 The World Bank approved $250 million for India's road safety program.
 The Asian Development Bank matched that with another $250 million.

 The DIMTS research unit estimated road crash costs at roughly Rs 5.97 lakh crore per year when adjusted for underreporting - approximately $72 billion USD annually.
 The $500 million in committed funding is less than 1% of what road crashes cost the Indian economy every year.
 According to the World Bank, a 10% reduction in road deaths raises per capita real GDP by 3.6% over a 24-year period.
+That is the economic case for treating this as a national priority.

 India needs an independent road safety authority - separate from the highway ministry and separate from the construction agency - to set safety standards, conduct audits, and publish results.